 There is an argument that technology should be banished from the bedroom, with anything even vaguely smart replaced by a mechanical alarm clock and nothing else.

-But in 2020 technology is in almost every corner of our homes, and just because something has a touch screen and an internet connection, it shouldn't automatically stop us from getting a good eight hours each and every night.
+But in 2021 technology is in almost every corner of our homes, and just because something has a touch screen and an internet connection, it shouldn't automatically stop us from getting a good seven hours each and every night.

 - How to connect Google Home or Nest Hub to a new Wi-Fi network